Noisefest

-Noise Festival (also known as 'Noisefest', 'Nojzfest', etc.), started in 2001, is an annual experimental music festival that takes place in Ljubljana, Slovenia.
-The festival is organized by DRMK (Društvo za Razvoj Mladinske Kulture), a "Collective for the Development of Youth Culture", as would be translated from the name in Slovene.
+Noise Festival (also known as Noisefest or Nojzfest) is an annual two day experimental noise music festival that takes place in Ljubljana, Slovenia.
+The festival began in the year 2001 and is organized by Društvo za Razvoj Mladinske Kulture (DRMK), a Collective for the Development of Youth Culture.

 Over the years, artists from many different countries have participated in the festival.
 Noise Festival is the longest-running annual event of its kind, and the only one in this part of the world that is rapidly developing a cult following.
 The two-day event is held in or around April.
 In 2003, the festival lasted three days instead of two.